vitabaks/docs/docs/management/configuration.md

 sidebar_position: 2
 ---

-# Configuration Changes
+# Configuration

-This section guides you through the process of updating your PostgreSQL cluster configuration.
+This section guides you through the process of changes your PostgreSQL cluster configuration.

 ### Console (UI)